-- Official Community Plan (or equivalent)
+- Official Community Plan (or equivalent).

-- Housing Needs Report (new requirement for local governments)
+- Housing Needs Report.

-- Economic Development Plan
+- Economic Development Plan.

-- Statistics Canada (see Census Profile)
+- Statistics Canada (see Census Profile).

-- Local government and First Nations Community websites also provide a host of information.
+Local government and First Nations Community websites also provide a host of information.

-Values at Risk
+3.5.4 Values at Risk

 Values at risk (VAR) are the human or natural resources that may be impacted by wildfire.
 This includes human life, property, critical infrastructure, high environmental and cultural values, and resource values.